-As a member of the Directors Guild of America (DGA) and the Director’s Guild of Canada (DGC) , Kenny has worked with production crews in the United States, Canada, and Europe.
-He has been employed in the film industry for twenty (20) years within the Assistant Directing team in the capacity of 1st AD, 2nd AD, 2nd 2nd AD, Key set PA and Extras Wrangler.
+As a member of the Directors Guild of America (DGA) and the Director’s Guild of Canada (DGC) , Kenny worked with production crews in the United States, Canada, and Europe.
+He was employed in the film industry for twenty (20) years within the Assistant Directing team in the capacity of 1st AD, 2nd AD, 2nd 2nd AD, Key set PA and Extras Wrangler.

 Kenny grew up on the open prairies, in a small town far removed from the Hollywood film industry.
 On a whim, he boarded a place for Australia in 1997 to seek employment as a Production Assistant on one of the most talked about films of the decade, Terrence Malick’s “Thin Red Line.”
 Successfully working six months earned him the confidence and experience to seek out productions requiring a skilled PA.

 He honed skills on shows such as “Runaway Jury,” “Roswell“, “Judging Amy“, “Dude, Where’s My Car?“ “End of Days,” and the literary classic “Moby Dick” filmed in St. Julian, Malta.
 He recently completed the feature film “Look Away“.

 His material includes a Live Seminar, and books titled – The Director’s Team – The Assistant Directing Department, The Production Assistant: Film Set Protocol, Etiquette, and Safety, and Background Performer: Working as an Extra!